savannaelbey/responsiveWebApp/README.md

 # Golden Shoe
 This project is a responsive e-commerce web app that is easy to view on any device/screen size with a number of implemented features to improve user experience.

-I have really enjoyed developing this web site and I hope you like it :)

 ## User stories